Jashwanth-Ram/ip-address-tracker/README.md

 Check the live preview : https://ip-address-tracker-eta-orpin.vercel.app/

 ### Features
-1.See their own IP Address on the map on the initial page load \n 2.Input IP address to retrieve details
+1.See their own IP Address on the map on the initial page load <br>

+2.Input IP address to retrieve details
 3.Fetch location, timezone, and ISP information using IP Geolocation API by IPify 4.Display the IP address location on an interactive map using Leaflet.js